 Prayer:

 Father, just as You revealed to Peter who Jesus truly is, I pray that You open my heart to see Jesus anew.
 Help me to understand who He is—the Messiah, the Son of the living God—and to live in the power of that revelation.
-May Your Spirit guide me daily to walk in faith and confidence in Your kingdom.
+May Your Spirit guide me daily to walk in faith and confidence in Your Kingdom.
 In Jesus’ name, Amen

 Scripture: